-As adults, we understand that objects exist even if we cannot see or hear them, but babies do not perceive the objects in a similar manner.
-For babies, whatever is not seen or heard ceases to exit.
-However, it is an important milestone for babies to understand and learn that even if they can’t see certain things, they are still there and this is what object permanence is all about.
+As adults, we understand that objects exist even if we cannot see or hear them, but babies do not perceive objects in a similar manner.
+For babies, whatever is not seen or heard, ceases to exit.
+However, it is an important milestone for babies, when they begin to understand and learn that even if they can’t see certain things, they are still there, and this is what object permanence is all about.

 Object permanence is when your mind knows that even if you cannot see or hear something, it is there.
-When your baby is one month old, if you hide something from your baby or put it away, your baby thinks that it does not exist any longer, this is because his hearing and vision are still in a nascent stage.
-However, soon enough that is around 4 to 7 months of age, your baby understands that if something is out of sight or mind, it is still there.
+When your baby is one month old, if you hide something from him or put it away, he thinks that it does not exist any longer.
+This is because his hearing and vision are still in a nascent stage.
+However, soon enough, i.e. around 4 to 7 months of age, your baby understands that even if something is out of his sight, it is still there.

 1. Birth to 1 Month: Reflexes

 In the neonatal stage, your baby understands and explores the world around him through his reflexes.
-Your baby relies on his reflexes such as sucking, startling or rooting in order to interact with the world around him.
-However, at this age, your baby has no idea of object permanence, but he is exposed to visual stimuli that means that he may detect movements, which is an important milestone at this stage.
+Your baby relies on his reflexes such as sucking, startling, or rooting, in order to interact with the world around him.
+However, at this age, your baby has no idea of object permanence, but he is exposed to visual stimuli, by which he may detect movements.
+This is an important milestone at this stage.

 2. 1 to 4 Months: Primary Circular Reaction

-Your baby may respond to familiar images, objects or activities, though it may only be for a few seconds.
-Also, your baby may keep looking at an object or follow an object for some time.
-Around this age, your baby’s attention is more intentional rather than reflexive.
+Your baby may respond to familiar images, objects, or activities, though it may only be for a few seconds.
+Also, your baby may keep looking at or follow an object for some time.
+Around this age, your baby’s attention is more intentional than reflexive.

 3. 4 to 8 Months: Secondary Circular Reaction

-Around this age, a baby pays more heed to the world around him and may perform actions to generate a response.
-During this stage, your baby starts understanding about object permanence and may look for partially hidden things but may not look for completely hidden things.
-Your baby may take visual clues and comprehend about objects, but he is yet to understand more about object permanence.
+Around this age, a baby pays more heed to the world around him, and may perform actions to generate a response.
+During this stage, your baby starts understanding object permanence, and may look for partially hidden things, but not for completely hidden things.
+Your baby may take visual cues and comprehend some objects, but he is yet to understand more about object permanence.

 4. 8 to 12 Months: Greater Sense of Exploration

-Your baby is able to retrieve objects that you may hide from him, though it may seem a small task, it is a major cognitive development milestone.
+Your baby is able to retrieve objects that you may hide from him.
+Though it may seem like a small task, it is a major cognitive development milestone.
 Your baby explores things and is more goal-oriented, which means his desire to look out for things is more intentional.
-However, your baby may find an object that you hide at a usual place and not understand that he can find the object at a different place.
+However, your baby may find an object that you hide at a usual place, and not understand that he can find the object at a different place.

 5. 12 to 18 Months: Tertiary Circular Reaction

 Around this age, your baby may be able to find an object that is within his visual field.
-This means that he may only look for an object that you may hide within his visual field and not beyond that.
-Your baby may do things to gain attention from other, which is a significant milestone for your little one.
+This means that he may only look for an object that you may hide within his visual field, and not beyond that.
+Your baby may do things to gain attention from others, which is a significant milestone for him.

 6. 18 to 24 Months of Age: Emergence of Object Permanence

 Around this age, your baby has a fair idea of what object permanence is.
-Your baby develops a mental representation of objects, which means that he may be able to find hidden objects too.
-By this time, your baby will be able to imagine a thing that he cannot see and thus he is able to understand about object permanence.
+Your baby develops a mental representation of objects, which means that he may be able to find hidden objects, too.
+By this time, your baby will be able to imagine a thing that he cannot see, and thus he is able to understand object permanence.

 How Piaget Measured Object Permanence in Infants

-At first, babies have no clue of the world around them, and they believe and understand, only what they can see.
-Therefore, mental representation of various objects becomes very important in order to understand that objects continue to exists, even when the eyes cannot see them.
+At first, babies have no clue of the world around them, and they believe and understand only what they can see.
+Therefore, mental representation of various objects becomes very important, in order to understand that objects continue to exist even when the eyes cannot see them.

-Jean Piaget calls these mental representations as schemas, which means knowledge of things in the world.
+Jean Piaget calls these mental representations ‘schemas’, which means knowledge of things in the world.
 For instance, a baby may have a schema for breast milk or bottle.
 As your baby grows, his schemas multiply and may become more and more complex.
-However, by the process of accommodating and assimilating, children tend to develop various new categories by increasing their already existing categories and may change their current schemas.
+However, by the process of accommodating and assimilating, children tend to develop various new categories by increasing their already existing categories, and may change their current schemas.

 Object Permanence Games

 This a good game that you can play with your little one.
-You can simply go from the room, leaving your baby with your partner or a caretaker and return in a while.
-It is a great way of teaching your baby that even when he cannot see you, you are there.
+You can simply leave the room, keeping your baby with your partner or a caretaker, and return in a while.
+It is a great way of teaching your baby that even though he cannot see you, you are still there.
 Also, object permanence is not just about visual perception.
-You can even call out your baby from the other room to let him that you are there, even if you are not visible.
+You can even call out for your baby from the other room to let him that you are there, even if you are not visible.

-Peek-a-boo is one of the best games of giving a hang of object permanence to your baby.
-You may play this game with your baby if he is anywhere between 6 to 12 months of age, as by this age he is getting the idea of object permanence.
-You may hide behind a curtain or a door and show your face to the baby and then hide again.
-Your baby may be able to understand that if you are not seen, you are still there hiding behind the curtain.
+Peek-a-boo is one of the best games to play, to give a hang of object permanence to your baby.
+You may play this game with your baby if he is between 6 to 12 months of age, as by this age, he is getting the idea of object permanence.
+You may hide behind a curtain or a door, show your face to your baby, and then hide again.
+Your baby may be able to understand that though you are not seen, you are still there, hiding behind the curtain.

 3. Hide Your Baby’s Favourite Toy

-You can take your baby’s favourite toy and hide it under the blanket for a while and then take it out.
-You can also leave a small part of it visible so that your baby can find it out on his own.
-You can make this game more interesting and challenging as your baby grows, by hiding most of the toy and making a smaller part visible.
-Alternatively, you can take the toy and hide it behind you and bring it in front of your baby.
+You can take your baby’s favourite toy, and hide it under the blanket for a while, and then take it out.
+You can also leave a small part of it visible, so that your baby can find it on his own.
+You can make this game more interesting and challenging as your baby grows, by hiding most of the toy, and making a smaller part visible.
+Alternatively, you can take the toy and hide it behind you, and then bring it in front of your baby.

-The above-mentioned games are a fun way to make sure that your baby understands about object permanence.
-However, not all babies are alike, where some babies may enjoy playing such games, others may panic at the sheer thought of your disappearance.
-It is recommended that you handle the situation accordingly, if your baby is not okay, skip playing such games for some time.
+These games are a fun way to make sure that your baby understands object permanence.
+However, not all babies are alike.
+While some babies may enjoy playing such games, others may panic at the sheer thought of your disappearance.
+It is recommended that you handle the situation accordingly.
+If your baby is not reacting well to these games, skip playing them for some time.

-If you want to know how well your child understands object permanence or any other query, get in touch with your baby’s doctor.
+If you want to know how well your child understands object permanence, or for any other query about his cognitive development, consult your paediatrician.